 Rent ready checklist

 Your property needs to be rent ready before it is put on the market.
-An immaculately clean and tidy property will:
+An immaculately clean and fully operational property will:

 House Exterior.
 Check the following items:

 - Paint should be in good shape and not peeling, dirty, or moldy.

 - Roof and gutters should be clean and moss-free.